 If you get lucky and hit Marmot Basin on a powder day mid-week, it may become your favorite ski resort!
 The views are also to die for from the top of the chairlifts.
 Keep an eye out for Pyramid Mountain, which can be seen on a clear day!

 Pyramid Lake and Island

 Heading to Pyramid Lake is another fantastic thing to do in Jasper in the winter.
-Pyramid Lake is close to the town of Jasper and is another great lake to enjoy.
-In the winter it’s one of the best lakes to ice skate and snowshoe on.
-And during the holidays the Pyramid Lake Lodge even runs sleigh rides around it.
+Pyramid Lake is close to the town of Jasper and is a great Jasper lake to enjoy.
+In the winter, it’s one of the best lakes to ice skate and snowshoe on.
+And during the holidays, the Pyramid Lake Lodge runs magical sleigh rides around it.

-Don’t miss Pyramid Island either, it’s a small island with a bridge to it.
+Don’t miss Pyramid Island either; it’s a small island with a bridge to it that some people don’t even know is there.
 Try and catch it at sunrise or sunset for a wicked view.